 DFW Pug Rescue brings in, on average, 10 dogs per week.
-We rescue dogs from North Texas and other areas of the state when needed, as well as dogs from the states of Louisiana and New Mexico where there are no Pug Rescue Group.
-Our dogs come from shelters, animal control, owner surrenders and pugs found as strays.
+We rescue dogs from North Texas and other areas of the state when needed, as well as dogs from the state of Louisiana where there is no Pug Rescue Group.
+Our dogs come from shelters, animal control, owner surrenders, and pugs found as strays.

 - Feed, care for, and socialize your foster pug.

 - Observe and report behaviors and needs.